inbrainai/sdk-react/README.md

 inbrain.init(clientId: string, secretId: string)
 ```
 * Initialise the SDK
-* clientId: The client ID obtained from your account manager (NOT USED ON iOS)
+* clientId: The client ID obtained from your account manager (NOT USED ON iOS, use info.plist instead)
 * clientSecret: The client secret obtained from your account manager.

 ```javascript